pkardas/notes/books/refactoring.md

 ENCAPSULATE RECORD - instead of using plain dictionaries, encapsulate them into object.
 With object you can hide what is stored and provide methods for all the values.
 The user does not have to care which value is calculated and which is stored. **Dictionaries are useful** in many programming situations **but they are not explicit about their fields**.
 Refactor implicit structures into explicit ones.

-ENCAPSULATE COLLECTION - good idea is to ensure that the getter for the collection can not accidentialy change it.
+ENCAPSULATE COLLECTION - good idea is to ensure that the getter for the collection can not accidentally change it.
 One way to proevent modification of a collection is to use some form of read-only proxy to the collection.
 Such proxy can allow all reads but block any write to the collection.
 The most popular approach is to provide a getting method for the collection, but make it return a copy of underlying collection.

 Replacing `customer.orders.size` with `customer.num_of_orders` is not recommended, because adds a lot of extra code and cripples the easy composability of collection operations.

-If the team has the habit of not modyfying collections outside the original module, it might be enough.
+If the team has the habit of not modifying collections outside the original module, it might be enough.

-It is wose to be moderately paranoid about collections, rather copy them unnecessarily than debug errors due to unexpected modifications.
+It is worse to be moderately paranoid about collections, rather copy them unnecessarily than debug errors due to unexpected modifications.
 For example instead of sorting in place return a new copy.

-REPLACE PRIMITIVE WITH OBJECT - simple facts can be represented by simple data items such as numbers or strings, as developmenst proceeds, those simple items aren't so simple anymore.
+REPLACE PRIMITIVE WITH OBJECT - simple facts can be represented by simple data items such as numbers or strings, as development proceeds, those simple items aren't so simple anymore.
 This is one of the most important refactorings.
 Starting with simple wrapping value with the object, you can extend the class with additional behaviours.

 REPLACE TEMP WITH QUERY - using temporary variables allows to refer to the value while explaining its meaning and avoiding repeating the code that calculates it.
 But while using a variable is handy, it can often be worthwhile to go a step further and use a function instead, mostly when the variable needs to be calculated multiple times across the class.

-EXTRACT CLASS - splic classes containing too much logic into separate classes.
+EXTRACT CLASS - split classes containing too much logic into separate classes.
 Good signs for doing so:

 - subset of the data and a subset of methods seem to go together
 - data that usually change together or are particularly dependent on each other

 Useful test: Ask question: what would happen if you remove a piece of data or a method, what other fields and methods would become nonsense?

-INILINE CLASS - inverse of *Extract Class*.
-Generally usefula as intermediate step when performing refactoring, eg. you put all attributes in one class, just to split them later.
+INLINE CLASS - inverse of *Extract Class*.
+Generally useful as intermediate step when performing refactoring, eg. you put all attributes in one class, just to split them later.

 HIDE DELEGATE - Example: `person.department.manager` should be replaced with `person.manager` (additional getter hiding delegate).
 Why?
-If delegate changes its interface, change has to propagated across all partos of the system.
+If delegate changes its interface, change has to propagated across all parts of the system.

 REMOVE MIDDLE MAN - inverse of *Hide Delegate*.
 Sometimes forwarding introduced by Hide Delegate, becomes irritating.
-Sometimes it is easier to call the delegate directly (wiolation of Law of Demeter, but author suggests better name: Occassionally Useful Suggestion of Demeter).
+Sometimes it is easier to call the delegate directly (violation of Law of Demeter, but author suggests better name: Occasionally Useful Suggestion of Demeter).

 SUBSTITUTE ALGORITHM - There are usually several ways to do the same thing, same is with algorithms.
 When you learn more about the problem, you can realise there is an easier way way to do it.

+## Chapter 8: Moving Features

+Another important part of refactoring is moving elements between contexts.

+MOVE FUNCTION - one fo the most straightforward reasons to move a function is when it references elements in other contexts more than the one it currently resides in.
+Deciding to move a function rarely an easy decision.
+Examine the current and candidate contexts for that function.

+MOVE FIELD - programming involves writing a lot of code that implements behaviour - but the strength of a program is really founded on its data structures.
+If I have a good set of data structures that match the problem, then my behaviour code is simple and straightforward.
+Moving fields usually happen in the context of a broader set of changes.

+MOVE STATEMENTS INTO FUNCTION - removing duplication is one of the best rules of thumb of healthy code.
+Look to combine repeating code into the function.
+That way any future modifications to the repeating code can be done in one place and used by all the callers.

+MOVE STATEMENTS TO CALLERS - this is inverse of *Move Statements into Function*.
+Motivation for this refactoring is that we rarely get the boundaries right.
+Sometimes common behaviour used in several places needs to vary in some of its calls, that is why you can move the varying behaviour function to its callers.

+REPLACE INLINE CODE WITH FUNCTION CALL - functions allow to package bits of behaviour, this is useful for understanding - a named function can explain the purpose of the code rather than its mechanics.
+Also useful for deduplication.

+SLIDE STATEMENTS -  code is easier to understand when things that are related to each other appear together.
+If several lines of code accesses the same data structure, it is best for them to be together rather than intermingled with code accessing other data structures.
+You can also declare the variable just before you first use it.

+SPLIT LOOP - you often seen loops that are doing two different things at once just because they can do that with one pass trough a loop.
+But if you are doing two different things in the same loop, then whenever you need to modify the loop you have to understand both things.
+By splitting loop, you ensure you only need to understand the behaviour you need to modify.
+Many programmers are uncomfortable with this refactoring as it forces you to execute the loop twice.
+REMINDER: Once you have your code clear, you can optimise it, and if the loop traversal is a bottleneck, it is easy to slam the loops back together.
+But the actual iteration through even a large list I rarely a bottleneck, and splitting the loops often enables other, more powerful optimisations.

+REPLACE LOOP WITH PIPELINE - language environments provide better constructs than loops - the collection pipeline (`input.filter(...).map(...)`).
+Logic much easier to follow if it is expressed as a pipeline.
+It can be read from top to bottom to see how objects flow through the pipeline.

+REMOVE DEAD CODE - decent compilers will remove unused code.
+But unused code is still a significant burden when trying to understand how the software works.
+Once code is not used it should be deleted.
+If you need it sometime in future - you have a version control system so you can always dig it out again.
+Commenting out dead code was once a bad habit, it wa useful before version control systeuswere widely used or when they were inconvenient.